A 35-YEAR TRADITION

 Where are they now?

 David Kays (1979 Track Club President and first Race Director) lives near Nashville, Tennessee.
 He no longer runs but swims and bikes.
 James Gregart (Fired the starting gun at the first Klassic) is Kalamazoo County Prosecutor.
 Bill Krasean (Involved in race organization) is still at the Kalamazoo Gazette and active in the local running community.
-Blain Lam (Race Director for several years and a catalyst for Club activity in the 80s) is a Independent Consultant in Kalamazoo and is active in the Borgess Run organization.
+Blaine Lam (Race Director for several years and a catalyst for Club activity in the 80s) is a Independent Consultant in Kalamazoo and is active in the Borgess Run organization.

 The author thanks Blaine Lam and Bill Krasean for contributions to this article.
 Please direct correspondence regarding this article to Jay Campbell.